skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Despite his blindness, he doesn't seem to have lost his dedication to whatever task he was on.
 He then says he feels sick and starts throwing up.
-Eomer gives him his fighting staff.
+Eomier gives him his fighting staff.
 Endo attempts to put it on his back, but his things are all gone.
-Eomer takes the knee pads and elbow parts of the armor and puts them in his pack.
+Eomier takes the knee pads and elbow parts of the armor and puts them in his pack.
 They lead Endo back into town with Thu'fir's cloak over him.